Inland Rail - Tottenham to Albury - Stage 1 - Tranche 1

 Stage One: Beveridge to Albury

 The first stage of the project is the enhancement of 12 sites along the North East Rail Line from Beveridge to Albury.
-Work on this section of the alignment is now underway.
+Early Delivery Activities on this section of the alignment are now underway.

 Travelling from North to South, the existing rail corridor runs largely parallel to the Hume Highway from the Murray River at Wodonga to the outskirts of Melbourne.
 It then shares the Regional Victorian broad-gauge rail corridor (V/Line) from Seymour to Beveridge.